 The interim financial statements and this Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with the financial statements and notes thereto for the year ended December 31, 2023, and the related Management's Discussion and Analysis of Financial Condition and Results of Operations, both of which are contained in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, filed with the SEC on March 29, 2024.
 In addition to historical information, this discussion and analysis contains forward-looking statements that involve risks, uncertainties and assumptions.
-Our actual results may differ materially from those anticipated in, or implied by, these forward-looking statements as a result of certain factors, including but not limited to those set forth under the caption "Risk Factors" in the Annual Report on Form 10-K for the fiscal year ended December 31, 2023 as well as those included in this Quarterly Report on Form 10-O in Part II, Item 1A.
+Our actual results may differ materially from those anticipated in, or implied by, these forward-looking statements as a result of certain factors, including but not limited to those set forth under the caption "Risk Factors" in the Annual Report on Form 10-K for the fiscal year ended December 31, 2023 as well as those included in this Quarterly Report on Form 10-Q for the quarters ended March 31, 2024 and June 30, 2024 in Part II, Item 1A.